 5. Merrick Backcountry Great Plains Red Recipe

-First 5 ingredients: Deboned Beef, Lamb Meal, Salmon Meal, Sweet Potatoes, Potatoes
+Deboned Beef, Pork and Bone Meal, Salmon Meal, Sweet Potatoes, Potatoes

 Merrick’s Backcountry Raw dry dog food recipe uses bits of freeze-dried raw beef along with premium kibble to provide complete protein and excellent taste.
 It’s minimally processed so the dry dog food contains as much of the natural nutrients they originally came with.